Gauge Invariant Propagators and States in Quantum Electrodynamics: Gauge Invariant Propagators and States in Quantum Electrodynamics

 in which we now write things in terms of the effective actions $\tilde{S}_M$ and $\tilde{S}_A$, as in (\ref{eq:finalprop}).

-We can show the equivalence of this result to (\ref{eq:finalprop}) by noting that the remaining path-integral is independent of the longitudinal part of the gauge field.
-In the shift operator, the functional derivative $\partial_{j}\frac{\delta}{\delta A_{j}}$ then vanishes and we're left with an expression for the propagator $K_{fi}$ in the same form as (\ref{eq:finalprop}) above, but with $\tilde{S}_C$ now written as

-ie., as an integration by parts over the expression for $\tilde{S}_C$ in (\ref{tildeSC}).
-Again, we find that the charge is dressed by a Coulomb field.
+We can also rewrite this result for $K_{fi}$ in the same form as (\ref{eq:finalprop}) - this is also shown in the Appendix.

-This concludes our analysis of the propagator $K_{fi}$.
+This concludes our analysis of the propagator $K_{fi}$ for scalar QED.
 We stress again that the propagator is gauge-independent, and its form is a simple consequence of the gauge invariance of the effective action, rather than being imposed {\it a priori}.

-\section{Spinor Quantum Electrodynamics}
+\subsection{Spinor Quantum Electrodynamics}

-We have devoted considerable space to scalar electrodynamics; it is now fairly straightforward to generalize to real QED, with Dirac spinors coupled to the EM field.
-Again we will consider the manifestly gauge invariant path-integral for $K_{fi}$, and we will find the same Coulomb form for the dressing.
-The manipulations similar to those for scalar electrodynamics, the only difference being that the matter field also changes under gauge transformation, and the $U(1)$ charge current in the boundary phase will become an operator.
+We now generalize the above considerations to real QED, where Dirac spinors are coupled to the EM field.
+Again we will begin from a manifestly gauge invariant path-integral for $K_{fi}$, and derive the same Coulomb form for the dressing.
+The manipulations are similar to those for scalar electrodynamics, the only difference being that the matter field also changes under gauge transformation, and the $U(1)$ charge density in the boundary phase becomes an operator.